By using this site, you agree to the Privacy Policy and Terms of Use.

 Complete vs Complementary

-A “complete” puppy food is formulated to provide all the nutrients your puppy needs as their sole diet — it is nutritionally balanced and self-sufficient.
-A “complementary” food, on the other hand, is designed to be fed alongside other foods (such as a mixer biscuit with wet food).
-Always check the label: if it does not say “complete,” it is complementary and should not be your puppy’s only food source.
+“Complementary” food, on the other hand, is food designed to be fed with other foods, such as biscuits mixed with wet food.
+Always check the label.
+If it doesn’t say “complete,” it is complementary and should not be your puppy’s only food source.

 Wet vs Dry Puppy Food